mzfr/notes/ctf/web.md

 * If Character set is GBK then we can use `%bf%27 OR 1=1 --`
     - This is because the `'` get escaped due to `%bf`

+* You can use `union` to find the number of columns.
+    - EX: ?id=1 union select 1,2,3
+        + Continue adding a new number until you stop getting an error.
+    -  This can further be exploited by checking if any of those columns are directly reflected on the page.
+        +  change those simple 1,2,3 to something absurd(much easier to find in a page)

 ## XML

 * XPath
     - Injecting a single `'` might result in the error.
     - And if it shows XPath then you can try fix the error issue by:
         - `]%00` - sqaure brackets with the null byte
     -  `/parent::*` - get all the parent node